nm523/optofluidic/README.md

 # optofluidic
-My Part III Physics Thesis
+A Part III Physics Tripos investigation into whether an optical fibre made of liquid ("liquid core, liquid cladding") could be established use in flourescence micoscropy.